Moonlighting (TV series): Other

-In addition, the show mocked its connection to the Remington Steele series by having Pierce Brosnan hop networks and make a cameo appearance as Steele in one episode.
+In addition, the show mocked its connection to Remington Steele by having Pierce Brosnan hop networks and make a cameo appearance as Steele in one episode.
 The show also acknowledged Hart to Hart as an influence: in the episode "It's a Wonderful Job", based on the film It's a Wonderful Life, Maddie's guardian angel showed her an alternate reality in which Jonathan and Jennifer Hart from the earlier series had taken over Blue Moon's lease.
 Although Robert Wagner and Stefanie Powers did not appear in the episode, Lionel Stander reprised his role as the Harts' assistant Max.

 Both Shepherd and Willis sang musical numbers over the course of the show.
 In "The Dream Sequence Always Rings Twice", Shepherd performed both "Blue Moon" in Maddie's dream sequence and "I Told Ya I Love Ya, Now Get Out" in David's, while in "Atomic Shakespeare", Willis sings The Young Rascals' "Good Lovin'".
 Willis also frequently broke into shorter snippets of Motown songs.
-"Good Lovin'", "Blue Moon", and "I Told Ya I Love Ya..." appeared on the Moonlighting Soundtrack.
+"Good Lovin'", "Blue Moon", and "I Told Ya I Love Ya..." appeared on the show's soundtrack album.

 The episode "Big Man on Mulberry Street" centers around a production dance number set to the Billy Joel song of the same name.
 The sequence was directed by musical director Stanley Donen.